Translation of an article by Paul Drude in 1904: Introduction

 The German physicist Paul Drude (1863--1906)~\cite{hoffmann:2006} published a few articles~\cite{drude:1902, drude:1902oct, drude:1904, drude:1905} on the physics of Tesla transformers (or Tesla coils) in the beginning of the 20th century, during the era of wireless telegraphy (or early radio).
 These articles are of historical interest to the modeling of solenoids and Tesla transformers.
 In particular, Drude's 1904 article~\cite{drude:1904} is still cited as an important reference to justify the conventional equivalent circuit (or lumped-element model) for a Tesla transformer~\cite{skeldon:1997, denicolai:2002}.
 Unfortunately, no official English translation of this article exists.
 A partial translation covering pp.~512--514 \& 560--561 is available online \cite{antonioDrude}.

-This document presents an unofficial, partial translation of Drude~\cite{drude:1904}, covering the derivation of an equivalent circuit for a half-wave Tesla transformer (pp.~512--519), as well as the summary of results at its end (pp.~560--561).
+This document presents an unofficial translation of Drude~\cite{drude:1904}.
 The equation numbering has been kept the same, and approximate page markings are included for reference.
-The remaining, untranslated pages (pp.~520--560) analyze various wireless telegraphy applications.
-For reference, discussions on modeling Tesla transformers are available in~\cite{skeldon:1997, denicolai:2002, denicolai:2001, boynton:1898, fleming:1919, terman:1943, smythe:1950}.
+Drude~\cite{drude:1904} begins with a derivation of an equivalent circuit for a half-wave Tesla transformer (pp.~512--519), proceeds to solve the equations and analyze wireless telegraphy applications, and concludes with a summary of results (pp.~560--561).
+For reference, other discussions on modeling Tesla transformers are available in~\cite{skeldon:1997, denicolai:2002, denicolai:2001, boynton:1898, fleming:1919, terman:1943, smythe:1950}.

 During this translation, we were surprised to find Drude's prediction that \emph{the mutual inductance in the equivalent circuit for a Tesla transformer should be nonreciprocal} ($M_{12} \neq M_{21}$)!
 This mostly forgotten prediction is discussed in a multi-edition book on wireless telegraphy by J.~A.~Fleming~\cite{fleming:1919}, and is mentioned in the books on inductance coils by E.~T.~Jones~\cite{jones:1921, jones:1932}.
 It is likely mentioned in other books from the wireless-telegraphy era, where Tesla transformers may be called ``oscillation transformers'' or ``Thomson coils'' (after Elihu Thomson).
 Relatedly, Hund~\cite{hund1st} treats mutual inductances in general as nonreciprocal, though does not mention Drude~\cite{drude:1904}.
+A modern treatment of Drude's nonreciprocity is available in McGuyer~\cite{mcguyer:2014}.

 This document ends with a discussion of the derivation of the equivalent circuit in Drude~\cite{drude:1904}.
 Some errors seem to have prevented the completion of this derivation, and lead to a different equivalent inductance for a resonant solenoid than that of Drude's 1902 article~\cite{drude:1902}.
-We present a revised derivation which resolves this disagreement.
+We present a revised derivation which resolves this disagreement, and which results in nonreciprocities that agree with the treatment in McGuyer~\cite{mcguyer:2014}.